rackerlabs/rackspace-how-to/content/cloud-dns/create-a-dkim-txt-record.md

 The DKIM TXT record is added to your domain.

-For instructions on attaching the token to your outgoing email, see the "Specification" section at [DKIMcore.org](http://dkimcore.org/).
+For instructions about attaching the token to your outgoing email, see the "Specification" section at [DKIMcore.org](http://dkimcore.org/).

 ### Related articles